kruize/autotune-results/techempower/experiment-14/README.md

 - 4 cores - 8192 M. Data for this configuration is at [experiment-data-4c-8G.csv](experiment-data-4c-8G.csv)
 - 1 core  - 8192 M. Data for this configuration is at [experiment-data-1c-8G.csv](experiment-data-1c-8G.csv)

+With all the above configurations, ParallelGC showed good Throughput and Response time.
 Below are the charts of Throughput, Response_time Vs GCPolicy for different cpu-memory configurations.
 ![Throughput Vs GCPolicy](https://user-images.githubusercontent.com/17760990/166085514-3a27e5a0-175c-4e1c-80d3-bc0d9f2d70bc.png)
 ![Response_time Vs GCPolicy](https://user-images.githubusercontent.com/17760990/166085519-81d2720b-c75b-4422-a1b5-62d9d193c143.png)